bigchaindb/org/ROADMAP.md

 1. Update Ansible & Vagrant deployment tooling for AE team
 1. BigchainDB Server configuration file updates: remove some settings (keys) and add some Tendermint-related settings
-1. Increase code coverage of the event stream API, with Tendermint included.
+1. The Events API: update it and increase code coverage, with Tendermint included.

 Also see [the Tendermint milestone](https://github.com/bigchaindb/bigchaindb/milestone/16) in GitHub.

 ## Next Priorities

-- Don't see your important must-have pet feature here?
-See our docs on [Contributing to BigchainDB](https://github.com/bigchaindb/bigchaindb/pull/2119).
+- If you don't see your important must-have pet feature here, please see our docs on Contributing to BigchainDB (coming soon).
-- UTXO set / app hash for Tendermint.
-We did some work on this but want to get this right, write a proper BEP first, etc.
+- Updating the UTXO set and computing the app hash _the efficient way_.
 - Implementation of [5/IDRP](https://github.com/bigchaindb/BEPs/pull/13)?
 What can we do now?
 - (?)
 LevelDB vs other backends in Tendermint?
-- Ability to add validator nodes during runtime.
-The secure version (i.e. checking if enough of the existing node operators agree to it).
+- A "secure" replacement for the `bigchaindb upsert-validator` subcommand.
 - No more 3scale (currently used by the BigchainDB Testnet)
 - Performance benchmarks